N0TM3-1/time-harvest/README.md

 **Time Harvest** is designed to be accessible and fun for everyone.
 Whether you're a casual gamer looking for a relaxing farming experience or a strategist eager to optimize your farm's progression, this game has something for you.
 Its simple mechanics, combined with the novelty of time travel, create a unique and enjoyable farming adventure.

 ## Development Goals
-My goal is to create an immersive, languageless farming game that is:
+My goal is to create an immersive farming game that is:
 1. **Simple to Learn:** Easy mechanics that are intuitive for beginners.
 2. **Engaging:** Era progression and exploration keep the gameplay fresh.